Nenden111/mail.dieuwkehupkes.nl/README.md

 For any inquiries or support, please contact support@example.com.

 Disclaimer:
-QRCode.2Stable is provided as-is without any warranties.
+mail.dieuwkehupkes.nlis provided as-is without any warranties.
 The authors and contributors are not responsible for any damages or liabilities arising from the use of this library.

 Stay Connected:

-    GitHub: QRCode.2Stable GitHub
+    GitHub: mail.dieuwkehupkes.nlGitHub
     Twitter: @qrcode2stable
     Blog: https://blog.example.com